mcpc by apify

 name: mcpc

-description: Use mcpc CLI to interact with MCP servers - call tools, read resources, get prompts.
-Use this when working with Model Context Protocol servers, calling MCP tools, or accessing MCP resources programmatically.
+description: Use the mcpc CLI to work with MCP (Model Context Protocol) servers from the shell - connect to a server as a persistent session, then list and call tools, read resources, get prompts, and run async tasks.
+Use --json for scripting and code mode.
+Reach for this whenever interacting with MCP servers, calling MCP tools, or accessing MCP resources programmatically.

 allowed-tools: Bash(mcpc:*), Bash(node dist/cli/index.js:*), Read, Grep